 The most common type of car accident is the rear-end collision; an accident where one vehicle crashes into the vehicle in front of it.
+The accidents most frequently occur on the freeways, but Walton Law Firm has represented individuals injured in rearend accidents in all North County cities, including Carlsbad, Oceanside, San Marcos, and Escondido.
 Accounting for more than 30% of all car accidents in the U.S., this type of crash can be caused by weather, tailgating, driver inattention or distraction, and sudden stopping.
 In most cases, the driver of the car that rear-ends the other car is considered at fault.

 Rear-end collisions do not usually cause fatalities but there are typically injuries to both people and property in this type of accident.
 Rear-end collisions are considered to be one of the worst accidents causing personal injury because impact from a rear-end collision is most likely to injure the neck, considered the most vulnerable area of the spine.
 The rest of the spine is usually protected by the car’s seat, and though headrests can help reduce neck injuries they do not always prevent them.
 Neck injuries from rear-end accidents cost the nation more than $29 billion per year, including medical expenses and litigation.